 No Recommendation or Registration.
 The 2021 Bonds have not been recommended by any federal or state securities commission or regulatory authority.
 Furthermore, the foregoing authorities have not confirmed the accuracy or determined the adequacy of this document.
 Any representation to the contrary is a criminal offense.
-The 2021 Bonds have not been registered with the Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended, in reliance upon the exemption contained in Section 3(a)(2) of such act; and the Indenture has not been qualified under the Trust Indenture Act of 1939, as amended, in reliance upon certain exemptions contained in such act.
+The 2021 Bonds have not been registered with the Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended, in reliance upon the exemption contained in Section 3(a)(2) of such act.